 St. Mary’s Academy Statement on Diversity

 As an independent school in the Catholic tradition, and committed to the Loretto School Values of faith, community, justice, and respect, St. Mary’s Academy is committed to diversity in its many forms.
-Diversity includes the human facets of race, ethnicity, national origin, geography, religion, gender, affectional or sexual orientation, age, physical ability, and marital, parental or economic status.
+Diversity includes the human facets of race, ethnicity, national origin, geography, religion, gender, affectional or sexual orientation, age, physical ability, learning style, and marital, parental or economic status.

 St. Mary’s Academy affirms the inherent dignity and value of each individual.
 Our school embraces the distinct identity of each person and helps students to appreciate their own identities and those of others.
 St. Mary’s Academy actively seeks families, faculty, and staff who bring a range of experience to the school.

 We believe diversity increases the ability to formulate and nurture ideas and relationships resulting in a school community where all opinions and views are respected.

 St. Mary’s Academy provides a scholarly learning environment for an educational experience that prepares students to participate in an increasing complex global society.

 We believe that in a multicultural society, developing competency, the will and ability to create an authentic and effective relationships across differences, is crucial to being a responsible and compassionate world citizen.

 Latino Arts Panel: community artists participated in a discussion on Latino identity.
 Latino artists spent the day as guest artists in Middle School student seminars

 “The Danger of the Single Story” panel: Community change agents discussed the Ted Talk, “The Danger of the Single Story”.
 Students engaged in follow up discussions in CAT teams on stereotyping, belonging, and identity.

 School-wide seminars focused on cross cultural competency skills, global justice, and social emotional literacy.

 Community service programs with community children and elderly populations that help build empathy and interpersonal communication skills.